CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured description that clearly articulates specific capabilities and includes an explicit 'Use when' trigger clause.
-Its main weakness is that the trigger terms lean toward specialized jargon ('gh-aw', 'structured learning candidates') rather than natural language users would employ when seeking this functionality.
-The description is distinctive and would not easily be confused with other skills.
+This is a well-structured description that clearly defines a specific niche (CI-only self-improvement via gh-aw) with concrete actions and an explicit 'Use when' clause.
+Its main weakness is that trigger terms lean toward specialized jargon rather than natural language a user might type, which could reduce discoverability.
+The 'Use when' clause could also benefit from more varied trigger scenarios.

 Suggestions